SCIENCE & SUSTAINABILITY

 AstraZeneca’s new workplace is located in the Cove at Oyster Point, a new life sciences development at the epicentre of the region’s life sciences and technology community.

 Flexible lab space and an open office environment incorporate AstraZeneca’s iWork activity-based work processes.
-Employees of the four subsidiaries from four subsidiaries of the region’s life sciences and technology community work side-by-side to support each organization’s mission.
+Employees from four subsidiaries of the region’s life sciences and technology community work side-by-side to support each organization’s mission.

 Amenities throughout the building promote social interaction, and a central open stairway encourages connectivity across departments.
 A lower-level multipurpose conference and lounge area accommodates shared activities across businesses.
 Adjustable desks with ergonomic chairs, treadmill-equipped team rooms, an on-campus gym, and on-site pantries with organic food options support the health and wellness of AstraZeneca’s people.